 But how do we use the books we own to help our children not only learn to love reading, but also live a life of spiritual commitment?
 What can we do to teach a habit of daily devotions that is meaningful more than monotonous, honoring more than habitual?

-Have it all on hand.
+Have God's word all on hand.
 While our bookshelves are bursting with a myriad of masterpieces, we keep a small basket in plain sight in our living room that holds a wide variety of devotional materials.
 Our children know that this is the go-to spot for finding a read for the day.
 From time to time, we update the collection, remove little-used books and perhaps add something that stretches our understanding of what a daily devotional book might be.

 Wondering where to get started?
 Here are a few of our favorites: